-Members are available on a timely basis to attend meetings and are adequately prepared for the duties expected of them.
-B
+• Members are available on a timely basis to attend meetings and are adequately prepared for the duties expected of them.

-3.13 Overview of Consent Process for New Programs and Renewals
+3.13 Overview of Consent Process for New Programs and Regular Program Renewals

-1. Ministry
+- 1. Ministry

-• Determines whether the application falls under the Act.
+- Determines whether the application falls under the Act.

-2. Minister
+- 2. Minister

-Decides, for each application that falls under the Act, whether and how to refer it to PEQAB.
+- Decides, for each application that falls under the Act, whether and how to refer it to PEQAB.

-- Reviews the application - Does research to identity potential External Expert Review Panel members - Posts the application on the PEQAB website.

-4. Board (PEQAB)
+- PEQAB Secretariat

 - Reviews the application

+- Identifies potential External Expert Review Panel (EERP) members

+- Posts the application on the PEQAB website.

+- 4. Board (PEQAB)

+- Reviews the application

-- Determines a review strategy
+- Determines Review strategy

-- Appoints an External Expert Review Panel (EERP).
+- Appoints an EERP.

-5. External Expert Review Panel
+- 5. External Expert Review Panel

-- · Reviews the submission against PEQAB Standards and benchmarks - Attends a site visit at the applicant institution - Submits a written Report to PEQAB.
+- Reviews the submission against PEQAB Standards and benchmarks

+- Submits a written Report to PEQAB.

+- 6. PEQAB Secretariat

+- Provides the Report to the applicant for Response

+- Receives the applicant's Response to the Report.

+- 7. Board (PEQAB)

-- Attends the site visit at the applicant institution - Provides the Panel Report to the applicant for Response - Receives the applicant's Response to the Report - Prepares the application, the Panel Report, the applicant's Response and any additional information required to formulate a draft recommendation for Board consideration.
+- Reviews the application, the Panel Report, the applicant's Response, any commitments made during the Review process and any additional information required to formulate a recommendation

-7. Board (PEQAB)

-Determines a recommendation to the Minister.
+- Submits a recommendation to the Minister and shares the PEQAB Final Report with the applicant and the EERP

-- Distributes the PEQAB Final Report to Ministry, the applicant and the EERP - Posts the date of the Board's recommendation on its website.
+- Posts the date of its recommendation on its website.

-8. Minister
+- 8. Minister

-- Considers PEQAB's recommendation and any public policy or financial issues that may flow from the granting of a consent - Communicates the decision about consent to the applicant and to PEQAB.
+- Considers PEQAB's recommendation and any public policy or financial issues that may flow from the granting of a consent

+- Communicates the decision about consent to the applicant and to PEQAB.

+- 9. PEQAB

-Posts PEQAB's recommendation and the Minister's decision on PEQAB's website.
+- Posts its recommendation and the Minister's decision on its website.

+Q

+A B